 • Must meet income requirements and not have assets that exceed $1 million; and

-• Must be working full time (30 hours or more a week), attending school full time (12 credits or more), or in job training (at least 20 hours a week).
+• Must be working full time (30 hours or more a week), attending school full time (12 credits or more), in job training (at least 20 hours a week), or have a full-time equivalent combination of these activities to meet the requirement.

 Child Eligibility Requirements

-• Up to the age of 13, or less than age 19, if under the NJ Division of Child Protection and Permanency’s protective supervision or mentally or physically incapable of self-care;
+• Up to the age of 13, or less than age 19, if mentally or physically incapable of self-care or under protective supervision by the NJ Division of Child Protection and Permanency (DCP&P);

 • Must be a US Citizen or qualified non-citizen; and

-• Must reside with parent(s), or individual(s) acting as parent(s) (in loco parentis).
+• Must reside with applicant/co-applicant (parent(s) or individual(s) acting as parent(s) (legal guardian or other person having custody)).

 Assistance for Homeless Families